 Texas law states that you may be responsible for anything in your possession, including a passenger in your car.
-If your passenger has drugs in their pocket, you can be held responsible for drug possession charges in Houston, even if you are unaware of the drugs.
+If your passenger has drugs in their pocket, you may find yourself facing drug possession charges in Houston, even if you were unaware of the drugs.

 How can I know what someone has in his or her pocket in my car?
 Am I going to jail if they are searched?